amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 The best quality spray I've found is from Pino Technology (a Swiss company that sells from China).
 If you attempt to plate a plastic part and it fails, chances are you don't have a great conductive layer, and need a better spray coat.

 ## Results
-In "Sinker ECM," the tool moves towards the workpiece -

-I've had it moving at a constant rate, though this may not be ideal.
-It should be possible to dial in the feed-rate of the tool to where it is in a steady-state condition relative to the rate of erosion, and as a result there would be a constant gap distance between the tool and the part.
+It should be possible to dial in the feed-rate of the tool to be in a steady-state condition relative to the rate of erosion.
+If this were accomplished, there should be a constant gap distance between the tool and the part.
+I didn't really accomplish this - I had the tool moving at a constant rate, which invariably wasn't quite steady state.
+Either it was too slow, in which case the gap would widen and cutting would just stop, or too fast, where the tool would contact the workpiece.

-Right now the ECM is still controlled by an open loop, and requires a lot of babysitting.
-This bottlenecks experiments I'd like to run to start to relate surface area, cutting speed, and current density.
+Given that the cutting rate, current, and electrolyte concentration were totally unoptimized, this isn't too surprising.
+However, in the time before one of those conditions occurred, I managed to cut Blender Suzanne's face into some steel stock.

 <img src="https://i.imgur.com/3vxXUz3.jpg" title="Impression of Suzanne in A36 Steel" style="margin:20px;width:80%;">

+The

 ## Further work